Bike check: Tom Pidcock’s Pinarello Crossista F - Canadian Cycling Magazine

 Tom Pidcock will be riding Sunday’s ‘cross worlds on a brand-new bike from Pinarello, the new Crossista F.

-As soon as the 2020/2021 cyclocross season ended and Tom began racing with the Ineos Grenadiers team, Pinarello started to develop a completely new cyclocross frame.
+As soon as the 2020/2021 cyclocross season ended and Pidcock began racing with the Ineos Grenadiers team, Pinarello started to develop a completely new cyclocross frame.

 The key areas the designers sought to improve were the design of the top tube and of the front triangle, in order to give Pidcock a faster transition and a more comfortable hold in the running session.